inmysocks/PluginDevelopment/Readme.md

 The file `./PluginLibrary/tiddlywiki.info` is a normal tiddlywiki.info file with the arguments in the build command to create a plugin library.

+The filter

+`[prefix[$:/]] -[prefix[$:/plugins/tiddlywiki/]] -[prefix[$:/themes/tiddlywiki/]] -[prefix[$:/languages/]]`

+on line 29 determines which plugins are added to the plugin library created.
+It adds everything other than the core plugins and any languages.
+If you want to add languages using this you have to modify this filter to either allow all languages or add on the language(s) individually.